base-org/web/apps/base-docs/docs/tools/oracles.md

 ---

-## Supra VRF
+## Supra

-[Supra](https://supraoracles.com) offers Verifiable Random Function (VRF) for Base.
+[Supra](https://supraoracles.com) provides VRF and decentralized oracle price feeds that can be used for on-chain and off-chain use-cases such as spot and perpetual DEXes, lending protocols, and payments protocols.
+Supra’s oracle chain and consensus algorithm makes it the fastest-to-finality oracle provider, with layer-1 security guarantees.
+The pull oracle has a sub-second response time.
+Aside from speed and security, Supra’s rotating node architecture gathers data from 40+ data sources and applies a robust calculation methodology to get the most accurate value.
+The node provenance on the data dashboard also provides a fully transparent historical audit trail.
+Supra’s Distributed Oracle Agreement (DORA) paper was accepted into ICDCS 2023, oldest distributed systems conference.

-Visit the Supra VRF [documentation](https://supraoracles.com/docs/vrf) to learn more about integrating [Supra VRF](https://supraoracles.com/docs/vrf) into your Base project.
+Visit the Supra [documentation](https://supraoracles.com/docs/) to learn more about integrating Supra's oracle and VRF into your Base project.

 #### Supported Networks